geanders/test_directory/coding.md

 it's supposed to be doing and not doing.
 It's a forest of spare birch trees; you can see right through it."
 [Coders, p.
 136]

+> "[The ENIAC Girls] invented groundbreaking ideas in coding.
+Synder realized that if you wanted to debug a program that wasn't running correctly, it's help to have a 'break point', a moment when you could stop a program midway through its run.
+When she pitched the idea to male engineers running ENIAC, they agreed to implement it; and to this day, coders use break points as a key part of debugging."
+[Coders, pp. 190--191]

 ## Functions

 > "S is a *functional* language.
 S expressions contain function calls. ...